Eco-Flow/synteny/README.md

 All of the pipeline run information can be found inside `pipeline_info`.

-To see the full output structure expected of a run, ([click here](https://github.com/Eco-Flow/synteny/blob/nf-test-dev/docs/img/result.png))
+To see the full output structure expected of a run [click here](https://github.com/Eco-Flow/synteny/blob/nf-test-dev/docs/img/result.md).

 ## Citation